Competing effectively with the authoritarian regime in Beijing requires a superior blend of cooperation and confrontation.

 Unfortunately, our diplomatic and military approaches to competition and warfare form an inferior US strategy.
 In an understandable but unrealistic complementarity, ”cooperation where our interests align” and “should deterrence fail” shirk confrontation as an element of competition.

-We can see this competitive shortfall if we use a language of combined effects strategy.
+We can see this competitive shortfall with a language of combined effects strategy.
 This approach makes three key distinctions about the ends (Effects), ways (Targets) and means (Activities) of strategy.
 In today’s deeply interconnected and highly contested information environment, strategies are characterized by:

-We don’t use this language in a systematic way, though the model (Ch 1) is derived from international security theory and joint operations design.
-The two organizational cultures speak different dialects.
+We fail to use this language in a systematic way, even though the model (Ch 1) is derived from international security theory and joint operations design.
+It seems that tje two organizational cultures speak different dialects.

 Diplomatic language in the document, United States Strategic Approach to the People’s Republic of China, cites the National Security Strategy’s four pillars (protection, prosperity, peace, influence).
 Rejecting any particular “end state” for China and in response to China, State’s approach emphasizes cooperation, fair competition, respect for the Chinese people, and avoiding confrontation or conflict.
 There are two objectives: